(Co)homological vanishing for non-additive representations of a semi-additive category

-We show the vanishing of higher extension groups and torsion groups between linearisation of additive functors from a semi-additive category satisfying some conditions to a category of vector spaces.
-In particular, we apply our results to the category of correspondences functors of Bouc-Thévenaz.
+We show the vanishing of higher extension groups and torsion groups between linearisation of additive functors from a semi-additive category satisfying some conditions to a category of modules.
+In particular, we apply our results to the category of correspondence functors of Bouc-Thévenaz.

 \selectlanguage{french}